Resource Public Key Infrastructure: Routing decisions

-After validation of ROAs, the attestations can be compared to BGP routing and aid network operators in their decision-making process.
-This can be done manually, but the validated prefix origin data can also be sent to a supported router using the RPKI to Router Protocol (RFC 6810), Cisco Systems offers native support on many platforms for fetching the RPKI data set and using it in the router configuration.
+After validation of attestations such as ROAs, they can be compared to BGP routing state and aid network operators in their decision-making process.
+This can be done manually, but the validated prefix origin data can also be sent to a supported router using the RPKI to Router Protocol (RFC 6810).
+Cisco Systems offers native support on many platforms for fetching the RPKI data set and using it in the router configuration.
 Juniper offers support on all platforms that run version 12.2 or newer.
+BIRD natively supports the RPKI-to-Router Protocol through the "RPKI" protocol in the configuration, and is able to do ROV and ASPA based on this.
 Quagga obtains this functionality through BGP Secure Routing Extensions (BGP-SRx) or a RPKI implementation fully RFC-compliant based on RTRlib.
 The RTRlib provides an open source C implementation of the RTR protocol and prefix origin verification.
 The library is useful for developers of routing software but also for network operators.
 Developers can integrate the RTRlib into the BGP daemon to extend their implementation towards RPKI.
 Network operators may use the RTRlib to develop monitoring tools (e.g., to check the proper operation of caches or to evaluate their performance).

 RFC 6494 updates the certificate validation method of the Secure Neighbor Discovery protocol (SEND) security mechanisms for Neighbor Discovery Protocol (ND) to use RPKI for use in IPv6.
 It defines a SEND certificate profile utilizing a modified RFC 6487 RPKI certificate profile which must include a single RFC 3779 IP address delegation extension.